differentpla-net/differentpla-net.github.io/_posts/2004/2004-01-10-link-static-library.md

 Note that we keep the `SubInclude` well clear of the rest of the Jamfile contents.
 It should either occur at the end, or before the `SubDir` rule.

-You can find the source resulting from this <a href="../src/jam-test-20010713b.tar.gz">here</a>.
+You can find the source resulting from this [here](/files/jam-test-20010713b.tar.gz).